 Using the application, we replicated results from several prior manuscripts.14,23,24 However, we were not able to replicate some results.30 For example, a prior manuscript reported the prevalence of resistant hypertension defined by the 2017 ACC/AHA BP guideline to be 19.7% in 2009-2014.30 When estimated by the application, the prevalence of resistant hypertension over this time period was 17.1%.
 The difference in the prevalence estimates can be attributed to the approach used to categorize antiyhpertensive medications into their medication classes.
 The prior publication used Lexicon Plus®, which counted spironolactone as two drug classes, a potassium-sparing diuretic and an aldosterone antagonist.
 We included spironolactone as a single drug class, an aldosterone antagonist.
-Additionally, Lexicon Plus® includes sotalol as a beta blocker and nitroglycerine as a direct vasodilator, and although these are mechanisms of actions for these drugs, we did not include these drugs as antihypertensive medications as they are not listed in the 2017 ACC/AHA BP guideline and are not approved by the Food and Drug Administration with an indication for treating essential hypertension.12 The differences in results between the application and this previously published manuscript emphasize that it may not be possible to always generate results that are identical to prior publications.
+Additionally, Lexicon Plus® includes sotalol as a beta blocker and nitroglycerine as a direct vasodilator, and although these are mechanisms of actions for these drugs, we did not include these drugs as antihypertensive medications as they are not listed in the 2017 ACC/AHA BP guideline and are not approved by the Food and Drug Administration for an indication for treating essential hypertension.12 The differences in results between the application and this previously published manuscript emphasize that it may not be possible to always generate results that are identical to prior publications.
 Users should be aware of the choices made in defining variables as this may affect the statistical estimates generated using the application.

-The application has a number of features that can be used in combination to create highly customized statistics.
-Variables can be analyzed as outcomes or used to stratify results or restrict analyses to subsets of participants.
+The application has a number of features that can be used in combination to create customized statistics.
 Combining the variables, tens of thousands of unique statistics can be estimated using the application.
-In addition, users can generate statistics for US adults from 1999-2000 to 2017-2020, pooling results or stratifying the data.
+In addition, users can generate statistics for US adults from 1999-2000 to 2017-2020, pooling results or stratifying by calendar period.
 All results from the application can be saved as an image and included in scientific proposals or presentations.
 In addition, the ability to download results as a data set from the application allows users to further customize their results in tabular or graphical formats.

 Strengths/limitations

 This study has a number of strengths.
 We used NHANES data, which are publicly available, rigorously collected, and allow for estimation of nationally representative statistics.
 Also, we leveraged open-source software to ensure that our application is transparent and freely available.
 This study also has several limitations.
-NHANES participants had their mean BP measured during a single visit, and BP guidelines recommend obtaining mean BP using at least two BP values measured on separate days.12 Many estimates, including medication use, are derived from participant report, and we cannot exclude the possibilities of reporting or recall biases.
+NHANES participants had their mean BP measured during a single visit, and BP guidelines recommend obtaining mean BP using at least two BP values measured on separate days.12 Many estimates, including medication use, are derived from participant report, and we cannot exclude the possibility of reporting or recall bias.
 The response rate for NHANES has declined from 1999-2000 through 2017-2020.
 Effects of this decline are unclear.

-Conclusions
+Perspectives

 We developed a web-based application for analysis of hypertension statistics among non-institutionalized adults living in the US from 1999-2000 through 2017-2020.
 The application is publicly available and produces valid, transparent, and reproducible results.